davidmreed/dedupe_trees/README.md

 ### `interactive`

-The `interactive` resolver will stop the process for each group of duplicated files and request user input to resolve the duplicates.
-Other resolvers, like `copy-pattern`, may be specified before `interactive` to reduce the set of duplicates, but resolvers specified after `copy-pattern` will never be invoked.
+The `interactive` resolver will stop the process for each group of duplicated files and request user input to resolve the duplicates. `interactive` is not a sort-based resolver.
+Other resolvers, like `copy-pattern`, may be specified before `interactive` to reduce the set of duplicates, but resolvers specified after `interactive` will never be invoked.

 ## Sinks